PistoiaHELM/HELMWebEditor/Readme.md

 # HELM Web Editor #
-HELM Web Editor (HWE) is a tool to draw, display and edit HELM molecules, which is built on 100% Javascript.
+HELM Web Editor (HWE) is a tool to draw, display and edit HELM molecules, which is built in Javascript.

 For general information and user guides, please visit the HELM [wiki page](https://pistoiaalliance.atlassian.net/wiki/spaces/PUB/pages/35028994/HELM+Web-editor)